MikuX-Dev/Arch/README.md

-# ArchFiery
+# ArchFiery:

 > [!WARNING]
 > ArchFiery is still in development.
 It is not recommended to use this script for now.

 ## Introduction:
-ArchFiery is a simple bash script designed to facilitate the installation of Arch Linux after booting from the official Arch Linux installation media.
-With just two terminal commands, you can easily install Arch Linux.
-This script is specifically created to install packages such as the base system, bootloader, and optionally ArchFiery and Blackarch-tools ("minimum-tools" or "full-tools").
+[ArchFiery](https://github.com/MikuX-Dev/ArchFiery) is a bash script that streamlines the installation process of [ArchLinux](https://archlinux.org).
+By executing only two terminal commands, users can effortlessly install [ArchLinux](https://archlinux.org).
+This script is specifically designed to install essential packages like the base system and bootloader.
+Additionally, it provides the option to install [ArchFiery](https://github.com/MikuX-Dev/ArchFiery) pkgs and [Blackarch-tools](https://blackarch.org/tools.html), which include a selection of tools from the [BlackArch](https://blackarch.org) Linux project.

 > [!NOTE]
 > ArchFiery is a personal archlinux installer script.
 It is not a part of the official Arch Linux project.